Southern Russia intervention: Intervention

 A French expeditionary force, Army of the Danube (AD), landed in the city a week after the arrival of the Directorate units and, with the help of Polish and Russian officers and after heavy fighting, expelled them from the city.
 The Germans remained neutral in the conflict, while they tried with relative success to abandon the city.
-The German 15th Division at Mykolaiv was in a similar situation to the 7th, captured at Odesa.
+The German 15th Division at Nikolaev was in a similar situation to the 7th, captured at Odessa.

 The initial objective of the French Government was to achieve the military defeat of the Bolsheviks and at the same time gain a zone of influence in the area that could bring economic benefits.
-Once Odesa was under control, General Borius, in command of the French forces that had occupied it, declared it under French protection.
+Once Odessa was under control, General Borius, in command of the French forces that had occupied it, declared it under French protection.
 He appointed General Grishin-Almazov, a local representative of Denikin, as military governor of the city, which intensified the impression that the French were backing him.

-While Polish, Russian and Romanian contingents remained in Odesa, Greek units landed in Kherson.
+While Polish, Russian, and Romanian contingents remained in Odessa, Greek units landed in Kherson.
 Other Allied units fanned out across Sevastopol on 25 December.
 Joint command was left to French General Philippe d 'Anselme as of January.
-He ordered the German 15th Division to maintain order in Mykolaiv.
+He ordered the German 15th Division to maintain order in Nikolaev.
 This city, together with Tiraspol and Kherson, was controlled by the Allies.
-D'Anselme negotiated the peaceful surrender of Kherson and Mykolaiv with Petliura's delegates.
+D'Anselme negotiated the peaceful surrender of Kherson and Nikolaev with Petliura's delegates.
 These conversations disgusted Denikin, even though D'Anselme reminded him that his orders stated that he must cooperate with all anti-Bolshevik forces and that the deals with the Directorate they were not political, but only military.
-Negotiations with the Directorate continued unsuccessfully until February, when the Bolsheviks expelled them from Kyiv.
+Negotiations with the Directorate continued unsuccessfully until February, when the Bolsheviks expelled them from Kiev.
 The latter had been willing to accept practically all of the French demands except for the resignation of Petliura, but this was not enough for an agreement to be reached between the Entente and the former.
 In addition, the weaker that the Directorate became, the less the French were interested in forming an agreement with it.
-The talks, however, had made it possible to expand the perimeter under French control around Odesa and facilitate the control of a strip of territory that reached the Dnieper, without the need to fight.
+The talks, however, had made it possible to expand the perimeter under French control around Odessa and facilitate the control of a strip of territory that reached the Dnieper, without the need to fight.

 However, the coastal cities were cut off from the rest of Ukraine by the forces of the Directorate and the various otamans.
 The main one, Nykyfor Hryhoriv, who was opposed to the rapprochement with France and abandoned his loyalty to the Directorate to go over to the Bolsheviks, controlled the interior.
 The French and their allies were unable to expel him from his positions during the operations they carried out during the month of February.